The Reason Chrissy Teigen Got This Tramp Stamp Is So Relatable

 While her payback play definitely got her point across, Teigen later shared on her Snapchat and Twitter accounts that while sweet, sometimes revenge can be downright dirty.

-Turns out that unlike adding a healthy dose of humour to your marriage, fresh henna and white bed sheets don't quite mix.
+Turns out that unlike adding a healthy dose of humor to your marriage, fresh henna and white bed sheets don't quite mix.

 Advertisement